-- Do you already have a placement in mind for Summer?
-Fill out the Summer Field Placement Confirmation Form.
-Do you already have a field placement in mind for Fall?
-Fill out the Fall Field Placement Confirmation Form.
+- Do you already have a placement in mind?
+Fill out the Field Placement Confirmation Form.

 - Do you want to earn course credit at a placement where you have already worked, interned, volunteered, or externed?
 Fill out the Petition for Repeat Field Placement.

 A field placement is an experiential course that provides a substantial lawyering experience under the supervision of a licensed attorney, or an individual otherwise qualified to supervise, in a setting outside the College of Law.
 This experience must be combined with ongoing, contemporaneous faculty-guided reflection.
 The term “externship” is synonymous with the term “field placement” when used at the College of Law.

 You must be in good standing and have completed at least two semesters of law school to be eligible to register for a field placement.